-The name ‘Geysir’ in Icelandic and Old Norse means “to gush”, and the English word ‘geyser’ is derived from this impressive feature.
-Geysir was the first geyser to be described in a printed source, and it is also believed to be the first geyser known to modern Europeans.
+The area’s name comes from a large, inactive hot spring, Geysir.
+‘Geysir’ in Icelandic and Old Norse means “to gush”, and the English word ‘geyser’ is derived from this impressive feature.
+Though eruptions at Geysir are rare, when they happen, the geyser can fire boiling water up to 70 metres (230 ft) in the air.

 Parking at Geysir Geothermal Area is free, and there is no entrance fee to see the attractions.
-Across from the geothermal area is the Geysir-Center, a building complex which includes a hotel, restaurant, souvenir and snack shop, swimming pool, and the Geysir Museum with multimedia shows.
+Across from the geothermal area is the Geysir-Centre, a building complex which includes a hotel, restaurant, souvenir and snack shop, swimming pool, and the Geysir Museum with multimedia shows.